grapa-dev/grapa/docs/obj/grep.md

 | `A<n>B<m>` | Show n lines after and m lines before | `"text".grep("pattern", "A2B1")` |
 | `B<m>C<n>` | Show m lines before and n lines before/after | `"text".grep("pattern", "B1C2")` |

 **Note**: Context options can be combined flexibly.
 For example, `"A2B1C3"` would show 2 lines after, 1 line before, and 3 lines before/after the match.
+Overlapping context lines are allowed (like ripgrep behavior) to ensure all relevant context is shown.

 ### Processing Options